Understanding CJIS Identification and Authentication

 Advanced Authentication Policy and Rationale

 The necessity to use or not to use Advanced Authentication (AA) is dependent on several factors such as technical, personnel, physical and technical security controls that are associated with user location and whether CJI is accessed indirectly or directly.
 AA needn’t be required for users that request accessing CJI data from within the perimeter of a physically secure location that meets the technical security controls.
 Furthermore, it need not be enforced if the user cannot conduct transactional activities in the state as well as national repositories, services (indirect access) or applications.
 In the event of these technical security standards not being met, AA should be enforced even if the request for CJI originates within the physically secure location.
 The original intent of AA is to meet the standards of two-factor authentication.
 Two-factor authentication involves the use of two of the three options to authenticate a user.
 These include what do you know (password), something you have (hardware token) and what you are (biometric).

 CSO approved compensating controls to meet the AA requirement on the appliances such as such as smartphones, iPads and tablets issued by the agency are permitted.
 Compensating controls are those temporary controls that are implemented in place of AA control measures when the agency is unable to meet the requirement due to business constraints or legitimate technical reasons.
 These compensating controls shall:

-1. Provide same level of security or protection as the original AA requirement
+1. Provide the same level of security or protection as the original AA requirement

 2. Meet the intention of CJIS security policy AA requirement